-Be careful when using - or attempting to use - online "citation generators."
+Be careful when using-or attempting to use-online "citation generators."
 These tools are often helpful, but sometimes they produce errors.
 All things considered, you are better off learning to format citations yourself.

-3. Reference Page: Example
+3. Reference Pages in Action

-This section provides a sample reference page to help you understand how a correctly-formatted reference page should be constructed.
-Here's a sample of the sources used for a research essay about dialects, creoles, and different types of literature.
+Looking at a sample reference page can help you understand how it should be constructed.
+Here's a sample of the sources used for a research essay.
+The five entries on this reference page are listed in alphabetical order according to the authors' last names: